airbnb/ts-migrate/packages/ts-migrate-plugins/README.md

 > What is the ts-migrate plugin?

-The plugin is an abstraction around codemodes which provides centralized interfaces for the *ts-migrate*.
+The plugin is an abstraction around codemods which provides centralized interfaces for the *ts-migrate*.
 Plugins should implement the following interface:

 ```typescript
 interface Plugin {